qiskit-community/qiskit-experiments/docs/tutorials/learning.rst

 Running your first experiment
 =============================

 Let's run a T1 experiment.
+This experiment estimates T1, the characteristic relaxation time of a qubit from the excited state to the ground state, by measuring the excited state population after varying delays.
 First, we have to import the T1 experiment from the Qiskit Experiments library:

 .. jupyter-execute::